MahmoudSalah19/sql-data-analytics-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Mahmoud Salah Naga**.
 I’m a passionate Data Engineer,eager to learn, build impactful projects, and continuously grow my skills.

+## Acknowledgments

+This project was built by following the guidance of [Baraa Khatib Salkini] on YouTube.
+A big thanks for the clear explanations and valuable content that made this learning project possible. 🙏